Deir al-Asad: Crusader, Ayyubid and Mamluk periods

-Ottoman period
+Ottoman Empire

 Endowment to Muhammad al-Asad

 According to Ottoman waqf (religious endowment) documents from 1838 and likely as early as the 16th century, historical accounts, and local folklore, Deir al-Asad was granted to the 16th-century Sufi sage Shaykh Muhammad al-Asad, who was also known as Ibn Abd Allah al-Asadi, and bore the alternative epithets al-Safadi (of Safed) or al-Biqa'i (of the Beqaa Valley).
 The waqf documents maintain that Sultan Selim I was the grantor.
 On the other hand, the Damascene historian al-Burini (d.
 1615), who was in turn copied by the historian Muhammad al-Muhibbi (d.
 1699), and the village tradition hold that Sultan Suleiman was the grantor.
 The modern historian Aharon Layish considers the former version to be correct.
 Selim, a sultan with strong Sufi sympathies who particularly favored Ibn Arabi, to whose Sufi school Shaykh al-Asad belonged, granted the village, then known as Deir al-Bi'ina or Deir al-Khidr (deir is Arabic for monastery and al-Khidr is a name used in Arabic to refer to St. George) soon after his conquest of the coastal cities of Syria from the Mamluks in 1516.